≡ Menu

 So…

-Sensitive & Independent.
+Sensitive & Independent

 Despite this…

-Independence streak, Afghan’s are emotionally sensitive.
-Which means that while they may not always listen to you, at their core, they want you to be happy with them.
-Which is probably why, they can also be bit of a clown and do respond well to positive enforcement and praise from their owner.
+Independence streak, Afghans are emotionally sensitive.
+This means that while they may not always listen to you, at their core, they want you to be happy with them.
+This is probably why they can also be a clown and respond well to positive enforcement and praise from their owner.
+Just don’t get too upset when you find your Afghan Hound will have their own mind.

-Pointed out that a calm house is often the “best” house for an Afghan Hound.
-An environment full of loud noises and screaming (think small children) isn’t always going to be the best fit for them.
+It should also be pointed out that a calm house is often the “best” house for an Afghan Hound.
+An environment full of loud noises and screaming (think small children) isn’t always the best fit for them.

-Grooming an Afghan Hound.
+Grooming an Afghan Hound

 Caring for Afghan Hounds